Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Credit to DXOMARK for some in-depth technical analysis to identify this issue.

 This video by Dolby gives a demonstration of how to use Sync-One2.
-Whilst this is intended for Dolby's development kit users, it shows Sync-One2 in action.
+Whilst this is intended for Dolby’s development kit users, it shows Sync-One2 in action.
+Sync-One2 is embedded within the Dolby development kit, with automation included using the API interface.